DaveIngram124/MyNutitionPower/README.md

 ### MongoDB notes
 - Installed mongosh (mongo shell command)
 - execute mongosh in a shell and leave it running to keep the db server open
+- Connecting to a DB in the mongo shell:
+- - use my-nutrition-power-db
+  -

 ### Mongoose notes
 - x

+## Seeding the DB
+- run /seeds/index.js
+- - the script will delete everything in the db and then add new documents using the array in seedHelpers.js